DavitHakobyan/rsm-competition-registration/competition-registration.md

 We’ll structure it into **6 main sections**, each with clear steps and implementation details (ready for Cursor AI or any co-pilot to execute).

+Treat this file as a living document, and log our progress steps.

 ---

 ## 🧩 Project Overview